yablochko8/semantic-search-fonts/COOKBOOK.md

 ### How to create a semantic search engine for fonts using Google Fonts, Supabase, and Mistral

 This cookbook will assume you know your way around these tools.
 For a more accessible tutorial on semantic search, check out my guide on how to [build your own color search engine](https://lui.ie/guides/semantic-search-colors) which is a bit more beginner-friendly.
+This time I'll only use Mistral.
+I split default queries to Color Genie randomly between OpenAI and Mistral.
+Round trip to fetch the embedding is only 368ms from Mistral, 649ms from OpenAI.
+Querying the index the times are about the same, close to 330ms.

 The use case: you're creating a website or logo and you need a font that captures something abstract like "silent sophistication" or "crisp clean with a little bit of soul".
 You can click around on Google Fonts, but the search function there seems to expect you to know the names of the fonts.
 You don't know the names of the fonts, that's why you're searching!